 Remember, clinical days are critical for your development.
 Any days missed due to outstanding practical evaluations will be forfeited and require make-up, with additional consequences for exceeding two or more days of absence.
-For details, refer to the "Non-Attendance (Absence) Allowance/Forfeit per Clinical Course" section.
+For details, refer to the "Clinical Time Off (CTO)" section.